pygame/pygame/docs/reST/ref/freetype.rst

    Returns the version of the FreeType library in use by this module.

-   Note that the :mod:`freetype` module depends on the FreeType 2 library.
+   Note that the ``freetype`` module depends on the FreeType 2 library.
    It will not compile with the original FreeType 1.0.
 Hence, the first element of the tuple will always be "2".